 - Consequences and benefits of using lasers to remove oral restrictions.

 - Get an introduction to Science-based, safe and efficient use of surgical lasers for Dentists, Lactation Consultants, Speech and Language Therapists, et al.; and

-- Learn to remove oral restrictions using soft-tissue lasers through participation in a hands-on workshop.
+- Learn to remove oral restrictions using soft-tissue lasers through observing live surgery demonstrations as well as through participation in a hands-on workshop.

 Course participants, who successfully complete examination, will be awarded a LASER SAFETY basic knowledge CERTIFICATE from the Board of Laser Safety of the Laser Institute of America (DISCOUNTED cost for the ALSC members), as well as a Laser Dentistry and Laser Surgery Basic Knowledge and Hands-On participation Wetlab CERTIFICATE from the American Laser Study Club (FREE for the course participants).